Property Managers • Cybersecurity • Quebec

 Cybersecurity for property managers in Quebec that protects operations, not just checkboxes.

-If you run property managers and worry one weak mailbox, vendor login, or endpoint could disrupt the business or expose tenant records, owner contacts, employee files, applicant data, and vendor or incident information, this page shows where security work should start.
+If you run property managers and worry that one weak mailbox, login, or device could disrupt the business, this page shows where security work should start.

 Where exposure usually starts